Choptank people: History

 The name Choptank is thought to be from the Nanticoke word tshapetank: a stream that separates, or place of big current.

-The Algonquian-speaking Choptank were independent, but they were related in culture and language to the Nanticoke, the larger paramount chiefdom immediately to their south, which was dominant on the Eastern Shore.
+The Algonquian-speaking Choptank were independent, but they were related in culture and language to the Nanticoke, a powerful country immediately to their south, which was dominant on the Eastern Shore.

 The only Indian reservation which the English established in fee simple on the Eastern Shore was the Choptank Indian Reservation in 1669.
 The territory included what later became the city of Cambridge, the county seat of Dorchester County.
 The last town in Dorchester County occupied by the Choptank was Locust Neck Indian Town, which they left about 1790.

 The U.S. Navy tugboat Choptank was named after the tribe.
 It served from 1918 until 1946.
 The towns of Choptank, Maryland, and Choptank Mills, Delaware, are named after the river.
 Fictional members of the tribe are characters in the early chapters of James Michener's 1978 novel, Chesapeake.